-It would seem that the college has a real responsibility to the students who come to them beyond what they are already offering them from the point of view of the curricula and the extra-curricula.
+It would seem that the college has a real responsibility to the students who come to them beyond what they are already giving them from the point of view of the curricular and the extra-curricular.

-WHAT ARE THE NEEDS TO BE MET?
-Courtship Needs
+WHAT ARE THE NEEDS TO BE MET

-There are certain needs and problems all students face as they reach the age of active dating, courting, becoming engaged and married.
+There are certain needs and problems all students face as they reach the age of active dating, courting becoming engaged and married.

-During courtship, students' needs usually center around social etiquette and form, personal standards, social and recreational needs; personality development, the growth of the body, family and home relationships.
+During courtship students' needs usually center around social etiquette and form, personal standards, social and recreational needs; personality development, the growth of the body, family and home relationships.

-Certain social forms are supposed to be learned in the family, but we know that many students do not know how to meet, associate with, and enjoy social relationships with the opposite sex.
-Such inadequacy often makes them deny themselves social contacts because they are afraid and insecure.
-The student can be taught that mastery of social form and etiquette may be acquired from observing what others do, by asking friends by reading good books, and articles and above all by active participation in social affairs.
+Certain social forms are supposed to be learned in the family, but we know that many students do not know how to meet, associate with and enjoy social relationships with the opposite sex.
+Such inadequacy often makes them deny themselves social contacts because they are afraid and insecure and do not know how to behave.
+The student can be taught that mastery of social form and etiquette may be acquired from observing what others do, by asking friends, by reading good books, and articles and above all by active participation in social affairs.

-Proper dress and the proper things to do are some problem.
-Whether to accept and when to accept gifts from young men, what kind of gifts, what to do when you disapprove of the conduct of the young man who is dating you are also important courtship problems and the college can give instruction in them.
+Proper dress and the proper things to do are some problems.

+Whether and when to accept gifts from young men, and what kind of gifts; what to do when you disapprove of the conduct of the young man you are dating are also important courtship problems, and the college can give instruction in them.

+Personal standards of conduct related to social form and our philosophy of life or values are certainly question, that have to be decided.
 Should a girl smoke and drink when she is out on a date, or at any time for that matter.
 How much intimacy is considered proper?